 The WEN 56200i delivers enough clean, safe power for your sensitive electronics, so it’s a top choice for computers, televisions, tablets and smartphones.
 It has two three-prong, 120V receptacles and one 12V DC receptacle.
 For smaller devices, you can use this generator’s built-in 5V USB port.

-The Yamaha EF2000iS uses gasoline as its fuel source, and it delivers a power output of 1,600 watts.
-It has a maximum AC output of 2,000 watts.
+The Yamaha EF3000iS uses gasoline as its fuel source, and it delivers a power output of 2,800 running watts/ 3000 starting watts.
+It can run for up to 19 hours on a single tank.

-Since it has a super-quiet muffler and spark arrestor, it barely produces any noise.
-The noise rating for this inverter generator is only 51.5 dB.
-Depending on the electrical load, the Yamaha EF2000iS will use a Smart Throttle to select the optimal engine speed for the load.
+Since it has a super-quiet muffler and spark arrestor, and utilizes Noise Block technology, it barely produces any noise.
+The noise rating for this inverter generator is between 53dB and 60dB.
+Depending on the electrical load, the Yamaha EF3000iS will use a Smart Throttle to select the optimal engine speed for the load.

 This feature is effective at reducing noise and improving fuel economy.
-If you’re looking for a quiet product, the Yamaha EF2000iS is worth considering.
+If you’re looking for a quiet product, the Yamaha EF3000iS is worth considering.